President's Award for the Advancement of the Common Good

 - Impact captures the magnitude of the advancement of the common good that results from the contribution(s), considering such factors as the number of lives improved, the nature of those improvements, positive change in the world, and/or the ways in which the contributions have enabled/inspired others.

-Nominate living alumni, from recent graduates to those with more established careers.
-Self-nominations will not be accepted.
+Nominate or let us know about living alumni, from recent graduates to those with more established careers.
+Self-nominations are accepted.
 Once submitted, nominations remain active for three years.
 Recipients will be selected by a committee that includes alumni, staff, and faculty.
 The award will be presented at Commencement in June.